ystaggl/quartz/content/Remote Desktop Script.md

 Of course simply increasing our style value will not mutate our window directly, we need to apply our new modified style value to our window, for this we use [SetWindowLong](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowlongptra), which I hope at this point is rather self-explanatory.

-Finally, I modify the windows position using [SetWindowPos](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowpos), to position it exactly at the start of my right monitor.
-This function requires a width and height value, even though the RDP window will override them.
-I've included them with a value set to 0, to make it easier to understand how the function works, but you can replace them with 0 if you want.
+Finally, I modify the windows position using [SetWindowPos](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowpos), this applies the window style flags, as well as repositions the window exactly at the start of my right monitor, creating a borderless fullscreen window stacked on my taskbar.
+We use 0 for the width and height as we aren't changing them  I've included them with a value set to 0, to make it easier to understand how the function works, but you can replace them with 0 if you want.